dd32/td-gh-ex/readme.txt

 This Product is provided "as is" with no warranty or liabilities of D5 Creation.
 All the PHP Code, Images and other particulars included with this product are licensed under the same License (GPL) of the Theme or Compatible  Licenses.

-slideback1.jpg:
+slideback1.jpg and screenshot.png:
-CC0 Public Domain by Peggy_Marco  - https://pixabay.com/en/interior-villa-rendering-1026446
+CC0 Public Domain by freephotocc  - https://pixabay.com/en/pencils-clips-colour-pencils-1280558
-CC0 Public Domain by AllClear55 - https://pixabay.com/en/thought-thoughts-think-idea-dream-1088647
+CC0 Public Domain by marusya21111999 - https://pixabay.com/en/girl-ball-beauty-summer-portrait-1327684

 slideback2.jpg: